-Climate change – it’s been hotly debated, even denied; but it’s real and we care very much about its effects both now and for future generations.
+Climate change – it’s real and we care very much about its effects both now and for future generations.
 Whilst it can seem too big for us to handle as individuals, it’s down to each of us to do our part, no matter how small, to make a positive difference.
 We believe the responsibility sits with government and businesses that have the authority to make changes to the way that people consume and behave.
+Which is why we’re setting out our emissions mission.

 Here at Dabbers, we’re making efforts to do our bit to change the tide on the climate crisis.
 While we’re not yet the zero emissions vision of sustainability we’d like to be, it’s a start, and it is something we’d like to tell you more about.